V. Olympiad Stockholm 1912 Football Tournament

 Venues and Attendances

 Three venues were used: the new Stadion, built for the occasion, as well as grounds in Traneberg (then home to Djurgårdens IF) and Solna (jointly owned by the Swedish football federation and Vikingarnas FK; in 1937, the Råsundastadion, home of AIK, was built on the same site).
 A fourth ground, the Östermalms idrottsplats close to the Stadion, was not used for any Olympic football matches but hosted the Olympic tennis tournament as well as a friendly between Norway and Russia.
 Judging from Russian reports on that match, it did not have a grass pitch but one of "sea gravel" (morskoy graviy).
+It was also used for training purposes.

 The Stadion was built at the site of the existing Stockholms idrottspark ("Athletic Park"), which it replaced; according to the original plans, it was to have a 32,000 capacity, but this was considered unnecessarily high for later use and reduced to 22,000 (official report, p.
 186), of which 3,050 on a temporary north stand which was removed after the Games.
 Only the final came close to filling it to capacity, but due to its moderate size also smaller crowds created an atmosphere favourably compared to that in London four years earlier.